include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 people to `#include <cstddef>`.

 To simplify IWYU deployment and command-line interface, many of these mappings are compiled into the executable.
-These constitute the *default mappings*.
+These constitute the *internal mappings*.

 However, many mappings are toolchain- and version-dependent.
 Symbol homes and `#include` dependencies change between releases of GCC and are dramatically